 - You will induce a bet from some of your opponent’s c-bet bluffs.

 - It protects your checking range.

 It’s a very common mistake for new players to lead on the flop with vulnerable hands, such as a low top pair on a board like 8-6-5.
-This is generally a bad move, as you’ll end up forcing folds from most of the hands that you beat (even ones that have some equity), and get called by all the hands that beat you.
-In other words, they function as very inefficient bets.
+This is generally a bad move, as you’ll end up forcing folds from most of the hands that you beat (which has the upside of denying equity), and get called by all the hands that beat you.
+In other words, they usually function as very inefficient bets.

 In any particular spot, if it doesn’t make sense to have any value bets, then it doesn’t make sense to have any bluffs.
 While it may seem smart to stab at a flop that has likely missed your opponent, competent opponents will realize that you don’t have any value hands and exploit you by floating and/or raising.

 Want to delve deeper into donk-betting?
 Check out Should You Ever Donk-Bet On the Flop?

 There is a lot to digest in this article.
 If you feel overwhelmed, don’t worry: no one gets the hang of aggressive play overnight.